-The following information is provided as of December 31, 2022 with respect to Charter's equity compensation plans:
+The following information is provided as of December 31, 2022 with respect to equity compensation plans:

-Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Warrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders 10,445,568 (1) \$ 414.84 10,478,392 (1) Equity compensation plans not approved by security holders \$ - TOTAL 10,445,568 (1) 10,478,392
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted verage Exercise Price of Outstanding Varrants and Rights Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans Equity compensation plans approved by security holders 10,445,568 (1) \$ 414.84 10,478,392 (1) Equity compensation plans not approved by security holders \$ TOTAL 10,445,568 (1) 10,478,392 (1)

-(1) This total does not include 6,845 shares issued pursuant to restricted stock grants made under Charter's 2019 Stock Incentive Plan, which are subject to vesting based on continued service.
+This total does not include 6,845 shares issued pursuant to restricted stock grants made under our 2019 Stock Incentive Plan, which are subject to vesting based on continued service.

-For information regarding securities issued under Charter's equity compensation plans, see Note 15 to our accompanying consolidated financial statements contained in "Part II.
+For information regarding securities issued under our equity compensation plans, see Note 16 to our accompanying consolidated financial statements contained in "Part II.
 Item 8.
 Financial Statements and Supplementary Data."